0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-cli-tool.md

 As the chain admin, you simply need to download the precompiled [CDK package binaries](https://github.com/0xPolygon/cdk/releases/).

-There is no need to install Golang, browse the CDK repo, or set up any additional tools.
-Moreover, the process is entirely trustless.

 ## Running the CLI tool

 !!! info